Mark C. Taylor (philosopher): Criticisms

-Taylor achieved notoriety outside academe in 2009 with an NYT op-ed piece entitled "End the University As We Know It" (Apr.
+In 2009, Taylor wrote a New York Times op-ed piece entitled "End the University As We Know It" (Apr.
 27), in which he advocated the end of tenure and academic departments.
-He followed it up quickly with a book in which he expanded on his reform, Crisis on Campus: A Bold Plan for Reforming Our Colleges and Universities (Knopf, 2010).
+He followed it up with a book in which he expanded on his reform, Crisis on Campus: A Bold Plan for Reforming Our Colleges and Universities (Knopf, 2010).
 Critics accused Taylor of hypocrisy, writing as a tenured Columbia professor drawing annual salary and benefits estimated at over $200,000, and charged him, after a career spent in elite private colleges, of being out of touch with the work loads and pay packets of faculty at non-elite institutions.

-Positions

-Taylor began teaching at Williams College in 1973, attained Preston S. Parish Third Century Professor of Humanities in the mid-1980s, and at the time of his departure in 2007 was Cluett Professor of Humanities.
-He has also held visiting appointments at Harvard University, Smith College, University of North Carolina, and University of Sydney.
-After being a visiting professor of religion and architecture at Columbia University, he joined the faculty there full-time in 2007 as chair of the religion department.

-Trivia
+Personal life

 Mark Taylor was a close friend of Jacques Derrida.
 When Derrida died on October 8, 2004, the New York Times published a highly critical obituary of the philosopher.
 Taylor felt that the obituary was not an accurate reflection of Derrida, and proceeded to write another obituary, which the Times published a few days later.

+Taylor was raised as a Presbyterian.